- 6.7 in

 - Condition at Hatching

-Say’s Phoebe is common throughout arid regions of the West.
-Populations showed a small increase between 1966 and 2014, according to the North America Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 4 million, with 85% spending some part of the year in the U.S., 62% in Mexico, and 6% breeding in Canada.
-The species rates an 8 out of 20 on the Continental Concern Score.
-Say's Phoebe is not on The State of North America’s Birds 2016 Watch List.
+The Say’s Phoebe is common throughout arid regions of the West.
+Populations showed a small increase between 1968 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population size at 4 million individuals, with 85% spending at least part of the year in the U.S., 62% in Mexico, and 6% breeding in Canada.
+The species rates a 9 out of 20 on the Continental Concern Score and is not on The State of North America’s Birds 2016 Watch List.
 Say’s Phoebes may benefit from increases in human-made structures in arid regions, as many of these buildings provide places for them to build their nests.

 - Partners in Flight.
 2012.
 Species assessment database.